This article applies to all TeamViewer Meeting users and customers.

 If you (A) are in a meeting and listen to participant B talking your microphone will -of course- pick up your voice, however, it will also pick up B’s voice coming from your speaker.

-You might not notice anything, but B will hear an echo of his/her own voice because B hears what your microphone picks up.
+You might not notice anything, but B will hear an echo of their own voice because B hears what your microphone picks up.

 Now switch sides: If you (B) hear an echo of your own voice, your partner (A) is likely to produce the echo.